thoth-tech/documentation/docs/Internal Systems/SRS.md

 - SSL A cryptographic protocol for Providing secure communications over a computer network.

-- SSO An authentication scheme that allows a user to login with a single ID to more than one software system.
+- SSO An authentication scheme that allows a user to log in with a single ID to more than one software system.

 - SQL Domain specific language used for programming and managing data held in relational database